StellarSecurity-Packages/stellarsecurity-application-insights-laravel/README.md

 All automatic telemetry (HTTP / DB / jobs / mail / dependencies) is handled for you by the service provider.

+## About Stellar Security

+Stellar Security builds privacy-focused security products (Stellar Antivirus, StellarOS, VPN and more) with Swiss-grade security.